 Can I apply to study abroad even if I don’t have a 2.750 GPA (Cumulative GPA)?

 Yes, you are encouraged to apply even if you do not have a 2.750 CQPA at the time of application.
-We can only consider applications that we initially receive by 5 p.m. on December 2 (Wednesday after Thanksgiving break).
+We can only consider applications that we receive by 11:59 p.m. on the second Wednesday after Thanksgiving break.

 Will my fall semester grades be used in my GPA evaluation?